Evagan2018/SDS-Examples/Hardware/DataTest/README.md

 40 bytes      | 10 ms            | 1536 bytes   | 1400 bytes

 **Note**
 - The SDS recorder adds an internal header to each data record, which increases the size of the recorded data.

+### Validation of recorded data

+Recorded data can be viewed with the [SDS-View](https://github.com/ARM-software/SDS-Framework/tree/main/utilities/SDS-View) utility program.
+This tool reads in the data and outputs a time-based diagram.
+You must also provide the tool with a metadata description file `<name>.sds.yml`.The recordings are processed and decoded based on the description in this file.

 ### Measuring the CPU load